Nikita star Maggie Q swears by a vegan diet to keep her in shape for her physically intense action role.

 Maggie Q, actress and one of PETA’s Sexiest Vegans of 2017 (there were three!), has great advice on how to feel fulfilled while still eating healthy:

-“The way to feel more fulfilled when including more veggies in your diet is to eat a ‘heavy’ grain with them!” she explains on the Physician’s Committee for Responsible Medicine site.
+“The way to feel more fulfilled when including more veggies in your diet is to eat a ‘heavy’ grain with them!” the 40-year-old explains on the Physician’s Committee for Responsible Medicine site.
 “I love black, red, and brown rice, and I mix them all together.
 I usually throw lentils or a bean in there to make it even heavier and more nutritious.
 Don’t forget to mix in flax seeds, seaweed, or liquid aminos!
 Put your veggies on top of something like that, and tell me you’re not full!”

 Although the phrase “heavy grain” may understandably strike fear into those who’ve been conditioned to avoid all carbs, there’s nothing to fear when you’re working with whole, unprocessed grains.
 Unprocessed grains retain the bran, or outer layer of the grain, a quality that allows whole grains to be digested more slowly than their processed counterparts.
 Slower digestion results in more balanced blood sugar.
 Ultimately, your body is less likely to store the sugars from these grains as fat.
 Plus, it’s actually quite hard to over-eat unprocessed grains because they’re so darn fibrous and filling!